mlswg/mls-protocol/draft-ietf-mls-protocol.md

-An implementation may choose to store ratchet trees in a "link-based" representation, where each node stores references to its parents and/or children.
-(As opposed to the array-based representation suggested above, where these relationships are computed from relationships between nodes' indices in the array.)
-Such an implementation needs to update these links to maintain the balanced structure of the tree as the tree is extended to add new members, or truncated when members are removed.
+An implementation may choose to store ratchet trees in a "link-based" representation, where each node stores references to its parents and/or children (as opposed to the array-based representation suggested above, where these relationships are computed from relationships between nodes' indices in the array).
+Such an implementation needs to update these links to maintain the balanced structure of the tree as the tree is extended to add new members or truncated when members are removed.

 The following code snippet shows how these algorithms could be implemented in